fvwm-crystal/fvwm-crystal/README.md

   amixer (alsamixer, you will get volume control in dB with it), optional.
 - Some usual linux utilities like cut, sed and bc. (bc is needed for the speed control with AlsaPlayer and mplayer.)
+- wget is needed by the IPTV playlists support for mplayer.
+The nsfw category is not enabled by default and only the root user can enable it in $FVWM_CONFIGDIR.

 Instalation / Update
 --------------------